Long-lived dynamics of the charge density wave in TiSe2 observed by time-resolved neutron diffraction

 The single crystal of TiSe$_2$ was grown using chemical vapor transport \cite{HQ_graphene}, and single-crystal diffraction measurements confirmed its high quality (Fig. 1(b)).
+Shown in Fig.~\ref{fig2}(a) is the temperature-dependent resistivity, $\rho(T)$, of TiSe${_2}$, that exhibits a pronounced peak at approximately 191 K, marked by a red dashed line, indicating the CDW phase transition.
+This transition is further corroborated by Fig. 2(b), where the derivative of $\rho(T)$ shows a sharp drop at the same temperature, highlighting a significant change in the material’s electronic transport properties around the CDW even though it remains metallic.
 For the neutron experiment at WAND$^2$ at Oak Ridge National Laboratory (ORNL), the crystal was cut to an area of less than 1 cm$^2$.
-Measurements were carried out both above and below the CDW transition using a neutron wavelength of $\lambda = 1.486$ Å. To induce structural changes, we employed a laser heating setup as shown in Fig.~\ref{fig1}(a) and also in Fig. S1 in the Supplement \cite{supplement}.
+Measurements were carried out both above and below the CDW transition using a neutron wavelength of $\lambda = 1.486$ Å. To drive the system across the phase boundary, we employed a laser heating setup as shown in Fig.~\ref{fig1}(d) and also in Fig. S1 in the Supplement \cite{supplement}.
 A pulsed laser (Coherent Flare NX, Class 4) operating at 515 nm ($\sim$2.4 eV) with a repetition frequency up to 2000 Hz, a pulse width of ~5 ns, and a pulse energy of 300 µJ was used.
 The laser fluence at the sample surface was 1.53 mJ/cm$^{2}$, with approximately 75\% absorbed by the sample \cite{bealhughesliang}.
 The laser beam diameter at the sample position was 5 mm.
-The sample temperature was monitored by a thermocouple attached to the base of the crystal (Fig.\ref{fig1}(c)).
 The laser was alternately turned on for 120 s and off for 180 s.
-Fig. \ref{fig2}(c) shows the corresponding rise and fall of the temperature during the 300 s cycle, as measured at the sample base.
-This on/off sequence was repeated 22 times.
+Fig. \ref{fig2}(c) shows the corresponding rise and fall of the cold-finger temperature during the 300 s cycle.
+The thermocouple temperature reading, determined by its relative distance from the sample and the thermal conductance at the interface between the thermocouple and the sample holder, as discussed in the Supplement \cite{supplement}, may not be very accurate.
+The actual sample temperature was estimated from the fundamental Bragg peak temperature dependence as discussed below.
+The on/off sequence was repeated 22 times.
 Event-based data collection mode was used to time-bin the data into one-second intervals, making this the first measurement of its kind to combine a pulsed laser with neutron scattering.
 Additional details of the experimental setup are provided in the Supplement \cite{supplement}.